AnaMakarevich/any-rent/README.md

-# AnyRent: Peer-to-peer rental and shared ownership service
+# AnyRent: Peer-to-peer rental and shared ownership service - 1st place in the City of Munich track at hackaTUM!

 The project was created during the hackaTUM 2021.
 Devpost link: https://devpost.com/software/anyrent